 If you purchase units in the Fund they will be issued at the unit price.
-The unit price is calculated by dividing the Fund's net asset value by the number of units on issue.
+The unit price is calculated by dividing the Fund's net asset value by the number of units on issue on the applicable valuation day (Valuation Day).
 Valuation Days currently occur every Friday.
-When a Wednesday or a Friday fall on a public holiday processing of applications and Valuation Days will defer to the next Business Day.
+When a Wednesday or a Friday fall on a public holiday processing of applications and Valuation Days will defer to the next business day.
 Generally, if we receive a valid application (and accept that application) before 1.00pm on the Wednesday immediately before a Valuation Day, we will issue units at the price set using the Fund's net asset value for that Valuation Day.
 If we receive the application on or after 1.00pm, we will issue units at the price set using the next Valuation Day's values.
-You can access the net asset value of the Fund on the website wwww.carbonfund.co.nz.
+You can access the net asset value of the Fund on the website www.carbonfund.co.nz.
 We also may defer processing applications if we consider it necessary or desirable.